-However, this piece of writing is the x-rayed of the life of a young lady who was described by herself in her last statement at the point of death as wasted life.
+However, this piece of writing is the x-rayed of the life of a young lady who was described by herself in her last statement at the point of death as a wasted life.
 What made her lament like this is for us not to end up like her and not to make the same comment.
 You must have something to learn anyway.

 As we know that a bad company corrupts good manners.
-This was the Moyin’s saying.
+This was Moyin’s saying.
 On a fateful day, Moyin and her friends set out for a party that ruined her life.
-It was that party that Moyin ran out of luck.
+It was at that party that Moyin ran out of luck.
 She was uselessly raped by masked men who landed her in the hospital.
 It was a horrible experience.

 When Moyin was discharged from the hospital, the state of her health began to come to a pretty pass.
-Consequently, she was confused and decided to seek a counsel from the doctor.
+Consequently, she was confused and decided to seek counsel from the doctor.
 Moyin was eventually diagnosed HIV positive.
-Reading this result, she was wet and tremble.
+Reading this result, she was wet and trembled.
 She was as if the land opened and swallowed her.
 It seemed Moyin’s death warrant had been announced.

-No man can determine what will happen tomorrow and even at wink of eyes.
+No man can determine what will happen tomorrow and even with a wink of eyes.
 What happens to people in life is a mystery.
 Moyin’s nature of sickness was worse than before and all the drugs she took were not helping matters.
 When her life was no longer bearable, she always experienced painful and nasty life.
 She cried her eyes out and said, ‘I came to this world in vain and I lived an unfulfilled life.
 I became a waste to my generation.
 What a miserable life!’
-She then decided to be a man and drank a poison.
+She then decided to be a man and drank poison.

 Summary of the Story

 The bitter waters remind Moyin of many people’s lives.
 The beginning looks great with wonderful things on the horizon, but the experience leaves her bitter and bleak.
 Moyin’s life is a replica of man’s life that can end in hopelessness and helplessness if the step is meander.
-We come across many experiences time to time.
-Some of them are sweet; some are sour and some even bitter.
+We come across many experiences from time to time.
+Some of them are sweet; some are sour and some are even bitter.
 It does not matter what you may pass through.
 Your parents may be rich or not.